-VFX & 3D Animation (Special Purpose Award Certificate, Level 9)
+3D Animation and VFX for Film and TV (Special Purpose Award Certificate, Level 9)

-The graduates of the VFX & 3D Animation will possess a well developed understanding of both the creative and technical processes involved in producing digital assets for 3D animation and visual effects for TV and feature film and related sectors such as the Computer Game and visualisation industries.
+The graduates of the 3D Animation and VFX will possess a well developed understanding of both the creative and technical processes involved in producing digital assets for 3D animation and visual effects for TV and feature film, related sectors, the Computer Game and visualisation industries.

 3D Content Creation

 • Pipeline requirements, understanding where your work fits into the overall product

 • Design goal and methodologies, developing an eye for form and volume

 • A practical understanding of the building blocks of 2D Compositing

 • A grounding in 2D pixel math operations, allowing under the bonnet manipulation of images

 • Dissect what makes a shot look right and visually coherent